Some npm packages contain invalid JavaScript code.

 The main reason is that some frameworks such as Next.js transpile the server-side code of npm packages, whereas Vite transpiles only the client-side code of npm packages.
 When server-side code contains invalid JavaScript then Node.js crashes and throws one of these errors, while transpilers are more tolerant and transform invalid JavaScript (that Node.js isn't able to execute) into valid JavaScript (that Node.js is able to execute).

-By default, Vite doesn't transpile the server-side code of npm packages for a faster development DX, so that Node.js directly executes server-side code without involving a slow transpilition process.
+By default, Vite doesn't transpile the server-side code of npm packages for a much faster DX, so that Node.js directly executes the server-side code without involving a slow transpilation process.

 That's why adding an npm package to ssr.noExternal is usually a workaround when the npm package contains invalid JavaScript.
 By adding an npm package to ssr.noExternal, you replicate the behavior of frameworks like Next.js.